 This chronic condition is a combination of attacks of diarrhoea and intermittent constipation.
-It can involve disturbance of muscular movement in the large intestine.
-The cause of irritable bowel syndrome (IBS) is unknown but the disorder can be aggravated by stress, and may be linked to sensitivity to particular foods.
+It can involve a disturbance of muscular movement in the large intestine.
+Medics consider the cause of irritable bowel syndrome (IBS) unknown.
+However, stress can aggravate the disorder.
+Also, sensitivity to particular foods may trigger the symptoms.
 Other symptoms of IBS include abdominal cramps, bloating, and passage of mucus with the faeces.

 Recurrent irritation and inflammation of the large intestine (bowel) characterise Irritable bowel syndrome (IBS).
-It results in abdominal bloating and pain that is relieved by bowel movements.
-A functional disorder with no evidence of accompanying structural defect in the intestines, IBS is one of the most common gastro-intestinal disorders.
+It results in abdominal bloating and pain relief through bowel movements.
+A functional disorder with no evidence of accompanying structural defect in the intestines, IBS is one of the most common gastrointestinal disorders.

 Frequent signs and symptoms of IBS:

-Disturbed bacterial balance as a result of antibiotic or antacid usage.
-Antibiotics wipe out the friendly as well as unfriendly bacteria, disturbing normal gut ecology.
-Antacids decrease hydrochloric acid in the stomach – which is necessary for proper digestion and also destroys unfriendly bacteria in the stomach.
+They disturbed bacterial balance as a result of antibiotic or antacid usage.
+Antibiotics wipe out friendly and unfriendly bacteria, disturbing normal gut ecology.
+Antacids decrease hydrochloric acid in the stomach – which is necessary for proper digestion, and destroy unfriendly bacteria in the stomach.

 Laxative abuse.
 Laxatives are irritants that work by triggering forceful contractions (peristalsis) of the intestines in the body’s efforts to purge these offending substances.
-Laxative abuse can damage the intestinal lining and result in poor absorption of nutrients.
+Besides, laxative abuse can damage the intestinal lining and result in poor absorption of nutrients.

-Stress and emotional conflict that results in anxiety or depression.
-Stress disrupts the secretion of the body’s digestive factors (hydrochloric acid and pancreatic enzymes.
-Significant stress, obsessive worry about everyday problems, marital tension, fear of loss or death of a loved one also often precede IBS attacks.
+Stress and emotional conflict results in anxiety or depression.
+Stress disrupts the secretion of the body’s digestive factors, like hydrochloric acid and pancreatic enzymes.
+Significant stress, obsessive worry about everyday problems, marital tension, and fear of losing or dying a loved one also often precede IBS attacks.

 Food allergy.
-Approximately two thirds of patients with IBS have at least one food allergy.
-Most common allergens are wheat and dairy products.
+Approximately two-thirds of patients with IBS have at least one food allergy.
+The most common allergens are wheat and dairy products.

 Dietary factors.
 Excessive consumption of tea, coffee, carbonated drinks, and sugar.
-Excessive consumption of refined sugar may be the most important contributing fact to IBS.
-A diet high in sugar quickly raises blood glucose levels, causing a sharp decrease in intestinal peristalsis (rhythmic contraction of the intestines that propels food through the digestive tract).
-Since sugar is primarily digested in the first sections of the small intestine digest sugar primarily.
-Due to that, this portion of the digestive tract is constantly ordered to stop contracting and eventually becomes atonic (paralysed).
-When partially digested food sits in the small intestine, bacteria have an abnormally long time to feed, resulting in bacterial overgrowth, leading to bloating and flatulence.
+Excessive consumption of refined sugar may be the most critical contributor to IBS.
+A diet high in sugar quickly raises blood glucose levels, causing a sharp decrease in intestinal peristalsis.
+Mainly, the first sections of the small intestine digest sugar primarily.
+Due to that, this portion of the digestive tract constantly receives a signal to stop contracting and eventually becomes atonic (paralysed).
+When partially digested food sits in the small intestine, bacteria have an abnormally long feeding time, resulting in bacterial overgrowth, bloating, and flatulence.

 Risk increases with: